Skoli-Code/articles/ddj.net/article_DDJ.md

 ## Conclusion
-In conclusion we're happy that we could publish this little study in the way we imagined it but we feel a bit frustrated because we learned about tons of techniques in the process of making this study that we couldn't use because of ressources limitation.
-So now we can see a lot of parts that could be studied deeper with a bit of time and some text-mining techniques (like sentiment analysis and topic modeling for instance).
+In conclusion we're happy that we could publish this little study in the way we imagined it but we feel a bit frustrated because we learned about ton of techniques in the process of making this study that we couldn't use because of ressources limitation.
+So now we can see a lot of parts that could be studied deeper with a bit of time and some text-mining techniques (like sentiment analysis and topic modeling for instance) that could make emerge richer informations on this corpus.

 Nevertheless this was a rich and profitable collaboration between a researcher and a "data-driven" agency and we're eager to start the next ones, on those subjects or others.